Durrës: Middle Ages

-Ottoman period
+Ottoman period (to 1912)

 Under Ottoman rule, many of its inhabitants converted to Islam and many mosques were erected.
 The city was renamed Dırac (دراج) but did not prosper in the first two centuries of the Ottoman era; its importance declined greatly and it became a den of piracy.
 Following the establishment of Ottoman rule in 1501, the Durrës Jewish community experienced population growth.

 As a port, Durrës was of little importance to the Ottomans, who controlled the entire Albanian coast.
 The town's main significance rather lay in its strategic castle, which the Turks reinforced and improved upon, and its rich salt deposits.
 There were few permanent civilian settlements, and most of the population, including the local kadı, opted to live further inland, such as in the newly established town of Kavajë, 14 km south of Durrës.
 The Ottoman chronicler Evliya Çelebi visited Durrës in 1670-71 and noted in his Seyahatname that there were around 150 houses as well as a mosque named after Sultan Bayezid II.

 The city's economy began to recover from the late 17th century onwards, boosted by profits from the salt mines, which exported salt throughout the Balkan hinterland.
-According to diplomat and Turkologist François Pouqueville, about 100 Turkish and Greek merchants lived in the city in 1699, exporting 3,000 quintals (300 tons) of beeswax, 15,000 quintals (1,500 tons) of finished cloth, 15,000 pieces of fine leather, and 60-100 ships of wheat, barley, corn and millet to Venice every year despite an official prohibition from the central government.
+According to diplomat and Turkologist François Pouqueville, about 100 Turkish and Greek merchants lived in the city in 1699, exporting 3,000 quintals (300 tons) of beeswax, 15,000 quintals (1,500 tons) of finished cloth, 15,000 pieces of fine leather, and 60-100 ships of wheat, barley, corn and millet to Venice every year despite an official prohibition from the central government in Constantinople.
 France, England, the Netherlands, and Austria established their consulates in Durrës in 1700.